masood1505/Jackpine3d-Public/README.md

 -- Exit when done
 exit
-# Running Oracle Analysis Queries
+# Running Oracle Analysis and Macro Queries
 ### Navigate to the datasets folder in your repository
 cd datasets